reveurmichael/machine_learning/Readme.md

 ## Notes

+### If you can join Wednesday sessions:

-Tests will take place on Wednesdays (some of them), which account for 40% of the notes,
+Tests will take place on Wednesdays (some of them), which account for 40% of the notes.

+The rest 60% is for project.

+### If you cannot join Wednesday sessions:

+100% for project.

+## Project

-60% for project, each group 3 students.
+Each group 3 students.

 Only ONE group team could have 2 or 4 students, provided that N_Student % 3 != 0.